hashicorp/terraform-provider-azurerm/website/docs/r/front_door.html.markdown

 The `backend_pool` block supports the following:

-* `id` - The Resource ID of the Azure Front Door Backend Pool.

 * `name` - (Required) The name of the `Backend Pool`.

 * `backend` - (Required) A `backend` block as defined below.